 What are you going to call your strategy and how can you define it?
-There are many definitions and terms you could use, emotional heath, emotional wellbeing, mental health, mentally healthy, positive metal health, character, grit and so on.
+There are many definitions and terms you could use, emotional health, emotional wellbeing, mental health, mentally healthy, positive mental health, character, grit and so on.

-At Worth-it we have developed the School Resilience Programme as our approach to whole school mental health and wellbeing.
 Through working with schools, we support them to develop a language and understanding of mental health that suits their school and communities understanding.
-This process can involve all staff through INSET days, working with SLT and asking pupils in the schools their opinions of mental health and wellbeing.
-Once you have your definition its important everyone understands it and it becomes part of the fabric of your school.
+This process can involve all staff through INSET days, working with SLT and asking pupils in the schools their opinions about mental health and wellbeing.
+Once you have your definition, it’s important that everyone understands it and that it becomes part of the fabric of your school.

-Number 3.
-Map good practice and build on what you are doing well.
+3. Map good practice and build on what you are doing well

-At Worth-it we use a coaching approach to developing school wellbeing.
-We work with schools to help them identify what they’re doing well and how they could do more of it.
-The benefits of this are twofold.
-Firstly, the process builds wellbeing, secondly through recognising your strengths as an organisation you are adding to effective practice building and growing what is working.
-This helps with whole staff and stakeholder buy in and through the process builds the confidence and capacity of the school to support the development of wellbeing for everyone.
+Identify what you’re doing well and how you could do more of it.
+The benefits of this are two-fold.
+Firstly, the process builds wellbeing, secondly, through recognising your strengths as an organisation you are adding to effective practice building and growing what is working.
+This helps with staff and stakeholder buy-in and through the process builds the confidence and capacity of the school to support the development of wellbeing for everyone.

 Making wellbeing visible can mean different things in different schools, enabling schools to develop their own approach to wellbeing makes it more effective than any prescriptive resource or intervention.
-Schools we have worked with have come up with many creative ideas to making wellbeing visible, these include notice boards and displays, staff shout our boards, “positive-i-trees” for children, school or class assemblies as well as wider evidence informed wellbeing curriculums and targeted early inventions that prevent mental health problems developing.
+Schools we have worked with have come up with many creative ideas to making wellbeing visible, these include notice boards and displays, staff shout-out-boards, “positive-i-trees” for children, school or class assemblies as well as wider evidence-informed wellbeing curriculums and targeted early inventions that prevent mental health problems developing.

 Visibility also means having names staff members, school leaders and governors with the responsibility of mental health.
 A visible wellbeing strategy involves creating policy and processes that support the development of positive mental health.
 Visibility also applies to pupils with innovations such as pupil led wellbeing ambassadors or champions in both primary and secondary schools, demonstrate highly effective approaches to developing peer to peer support in schools.

-Number 5.
-Develop a whole school approach over time.
+5. Develop a whole school approach over time